WWE Hall of Fame: Omissions and refused inductions

 In 2012, The Post and Courier columnist Mike Mooneyham noted that the Hall has garnered criticism due to the inductions of questionable performers, and the omissions of major names within the industry.
-Bob Backlund declined induction multiple times, and The Ultimate Warrior wrote that he refused the honor in 2010; they were eventually inducted in 2013 and 2014, respectively.
+Bob Backlund declined induction multiple times, and Ultimate Warrior wrote that he refused the honor in 2010; they were eventually inducted in 2013 and 2014, respectively.
 Randy Savage was long recognized as being noticeably absent; Chris Jericho said that the Hall achieved a level of legitimacy by inducting Savage in 2015.
 Mick Foley long described Vader as "the most glaring and obvious omission from the #WWEHOF"; this was later corrected when he was posthumously inducted as part of the Class of 2022.
 Chyna is also a topic of conversation of whether or not she should be inducted due to the nature of her post-WWE career.
-Ultimately, she was posthumously inducted as a member of D-Generation-X in 2019, although fans, family and fellow wrestlers have since started petitioning for her solo posthumous induction.
+Ultimately, she was posthumously inducted as a member of D-Generation-X in 2019, although fans, family, and fellow wrestlers have since started petitioning for her solo posthumous induction.
 The most recent discussion amongst fans about a potential induction to the Hall of Fame is about the potential posthumous induction of Bray Wyatt in the near future.
 Fans started petitioning for his induction, whether it be solo or as part of The Wyatt Family, after his death in August 2023.

 Bruno Sammartino, the longest-reigning WWWF World Heavyweight Champion, was once critical of the Hall of Fame.
 Sammartino disapproved of celebrity inductees such as Pete Rose and William Perry, and said of the ceremony: "What's the point to a Hall of Fame?
 Is it a building I can actually go to?
 No. Give me a break".
 Sammartino declined previous induction offers, before accepting in 2013.
 Paul Levesque (Triple H) said that it was important for Sammartino to be inducted from a "legitimacy standpoint" and ESPN said that his induction was an opportunity to legitimize the Hall of Fame.
 After being announced as an inductee, Sammartino said he considered the Hall to be legitimate.

 In December 2021, Jeff Hardy was released from WWE.
-On March 8, 2022, the day that Hardy's no-compete clause expired, WWE reached out to Hardy and offered him an inductee spot to the WWE Hall of Fame (2022) ceremony.
-Jeff Hardy declined the offer because he was offended, felt like it wasn't time yet and he wanted Matt Hardy to be inducted alongside him.
+On March 8, 2022, the day that Hardy's no-compete clause expired, WWE reached out to Hardy and offered him an inductee spot to the WWE Hall of Fame ceremony.
+Hardy declined the offer because he was offended, felt like it was not time yet, and he wanted Matt Hardy to be inducted alongside him as the Hardy Boyz.